abhiraj2kp/kodekloudlms/README.md

-# 📱 KodeKloud Lite – React Native Assessment
+# 📱 KodeKloud LMS – React Native Assessment

 This project is a simplified version of the KodeKloud mobile app built for a take-home assessment.
 It showcases core LMS features, clean architecture, and mobile-first optimizations.